qiboteam/qibo/examples/adiabatic-3SAT/README.md

 Run the file `main.py` from the console to perform an adiabatic evolution for an instance of 8 qubits.

-The program supports the following arguments:
+The program supports the following basic arguments:

 - `--nqubits` (int) allows for instances with different number of qubits (default=8).
 - `--instance` (int) choose intance to use (default=1).